Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Background

-The contribution of the presented work is a demonstration of a novel data-driven collision avoidance algorithm leveraging estimated information characterizing ground properties to optimize the selected maneuver in low adhesion conditions.
+The contribution of the presented work is a demonstration of a novel data-driven maneuver selection algorithm leveraging estimated information characterizing ground properties to optimize the selected maneuver in low adhesion conditions.